 There are ways to improve results that carry a risk of backfiring.

-We do not trouble ourselves with those methods.
+I do not trouble myself with those methods.

 Search is becoming more and more localised and personalised.